 - Older and Wiser: In his old age, Zuko displays a more calm and wise demeanor, as well as a strong sense of protecting his family.
-Of course, he is still prone to his dorkishness from time to time.

 - Old Master: Like Katara, he is a prominent member of the Order of the White Lotus.
 While Katara trained and mentored Korra, Zuko oversaw the continued imprisonment of a group of people who were attempting to end the Avatar Cycle.

 - Our Founder: There is a statue of him casting a flame in front of Central City Station.

 - Papa Wolf: He was planning to return to the Fire Nation to protect his daughter when he learns of Zaheer's plan to kill all the world leaders.